Interview with Doreen MacPherson, Breeder of Galaxy Kuvasz

 Where do I live?
 How many years in dogs?
 How many years as a breeder?

 Doreen MacPherson: I live in Michigan.
-I have been involved with dogs for 30 years and have been breeding Kuvasz for 24 years.
+I have been involved with Kuvasz for 31 years and have been breeding for 25 years.

 What is my kennel name?
 How many dogs do I currently keep?